avnomad/lost-art/readme.md

-CMake is unable to locate where you've installed the required libraries, you must create a 'build' directory manually in LostArt's working directory and preconfigure the CMake project accordingly before attempting to click the "Compile" button in LostArt's interface.
+CMake is unable to locate where you've installed the required libraries, you must create a 'build' directory manually in LostArt's working directory and preconfigure the CMake project accordingly before attempting to click the `Compile` button in LostArt's interface.

 ## Examples